Cougar Club: Plot

 Having no family, Marshall Hogan III (Warren Kole) has been granted residency in the house of his best friend Spence Holmes (Jason Jurman).
 But Hogan has a sexual habit that makes Spence's dad and girlfriend (Kaley Cuoco) fear that Spence could adopt it, too.
 It is an attraction to older—if not just plain old—women.

 In college, Hogan makes out with his much older professor (Carrie Fisher) just before the graduation ceremony.
-In a private celebration, he dances intimately with the much older wife of the party's host, Olivia (Faye Dunaway).
+In a private celebration, he dances intimately with the much older wife of the party's host, Edith (Faye Dunaway).
 The host is a lawyer whom Spence's father asked for a favor in hiring Spence for residency.
 Hogan and the host's wife disappear, but when the front wall of the treehouse Spence built as a child breaks down, everybody sees her mounting him.
 Losing his chance of residency, Spence's father has to ask for a favor from the worst possible candidate — the most evil divorce lawyer in town, Mr. Stack (Joe Mantegna).

 Nevertheless, Spence coaxes his father to get the same job for Hogan.
 Thus the two best friends begin to work together.
 Alas, the divorce lawyers know they need their recommendation in order to be accepted into law school.
 Therefore, they abuse them in every way possible, from physical chores (like cutting one of the lawyers' overly dirty toenails) to doing risky and illegal PI work.

 Between cleaning bathrooms and walking in on Hogan having Doggie Style sex with the office's older secretary (Loretta Devine) in the closet, Spence feels his life is not going well.
 One errand has Spence and Hogan delivering divorce papers to Mr. Stack's wife.
 Other middle-aged women are also in her house listening to a sex seminar.
 Hogan is approached by the woman he had sex with in the treehouse, who asks him if he and Spence had any friends who could provide pleasure for her and the other middle-aged wives and divorcées.
 It gives him an idea for an alternative source of livelihood.
 That is, forming "Cougar Club" - a place for young men to meet older women.
 Expensive membership fees would provide access to parties and other social gatherings.